gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 # Interview with PP Pilkington

-Gene Callahan: So, to start, I think there's a potential confusion for American readers in that, typical American usage, liberalism signifies someone left of center, right?
-Now, you're using it in the sense of people have said that, what you have in America is left liberals and right liberals.
+Gene Callahan: So, to start, I think there's a potential confusion for American readers in that, in typical American usage, liberalism signifies someone left of center.
+Now, you're using it in the sense of people who have said that, what you have in America is left liberals and right liberals.
-So, perhaps you can talk a little bit about how you're using the word liberalism differently than this American sense, and what you see this global liberalism is that's collapsing.
+So, perhaps you can talk a little bit about how you're using the word liberalism differently than this American sense, and what you see this global liberalism is that's collapsing?

-Philip Pilkington: Yeah, I'm actually...
-I'm weirdly sympathetic to the American use of liberal.
-I know there's kind of we all grow up with if we kind of go to college or we interact with academic types and so on, and Europeans and, you know, classical liberals and so on will be very kind of snobby about the fact that America's supposedly distorted the use of the term liberal by referring to the mainstream of Democratic Party political culture.
+Philip Pilkington: Yeah, I'm actually weirdly sympathetic to the American use of liberal.
+I know there's something we all grow up with if we went to college or we interact with academic types, and Europeans and classical liberals will be very kind of snobby about the fact that America has supposedly distorted the use of the term liberal by referring to the mainstream of Democratic Party political culture.

 And I think you're absolutely right that the main dividing line in American politics has not been liberal and conservative per se, it's been left liberal and right liberal.
 At the same time, I think people are kind of onto